zoom26042604/ynov-java-2025/README.md

 ## Getting Started

-1. Create a new Java blank project in your favorite IDE, JDK 21.
+1. Fork this project on Github (not on Gitea)
-2. Initialize a new Git repository in your project.
+2. Clone the repository on your computer
-3. Create a new package `fr.ynov.java` in the `src` folder.
+3. Open the folder with your favorite IDE (IntelliJ IDEA, Eclipse, etc.) as a Java project
+3. Add the code of the exercises in the corresponding package `fr.ynov.java.XXXX`
+4. For each exercice you will need to add a `public static void main(String[] args)` method in the created class
+Note that is not the best practice, but it's easier for the training.

 ## Exercises - Easy

-For all exercises, create a new Java class in the `fr.ynov.java.easy` package.
+For all exercises, create a new Java class inside the `fr.ynov.java.easy` package.

 ### 1. Hello World